-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Old Bridge Municipal Utilities Authority for its annual comprehensive financial report for the fiscal year ended May 31, 2021.
-This was the 18th consecutive year that the government has achieved this prestigious award.
-In order to be awarded a Certificate of Achievement, the government must publish an easily readable and efficiently organized annual comprehensive financial report.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Old Bridge Municipal Utilities Authority for its Annual Comprehensive Financial Report for the fiscal year ended May 31, 2022.
+This was the 19th consecutive year that the government has achieved this prestigious award.
+In order to be awarded a Certificate of Achievement, the government must publish an easily readable and efficiently organized comprehensive annual financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

 A Certificate of achievement is valid for a period of one year only.
-We believe that our current annual financial comprehensive report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.
+We believe that our current Annual Comprehensive Financial Report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.

 The preparation of this report on a timely basis could not have been accomplished without the efficient and dedicated services of the entire staff of the Authority's Department of Finance.
 I would like to express my appreciation to all members of the Department who assisted and contributed to its preparation.
 I would also like to express my thanks to the to the Board of Commissioners, the Executive Director, our in-house Engineer, our in-house Accountant, and the entire Authority staff for their interest and support in planning and conducting the financial operations in a responsible and progressive manner.
-The staff especially appreciates the invaluable guidance and encouragement of the Authority's external auditor, Holman, Frenia, Allison P.C.
+The staff especially appreciates the invaluable guidance and encouragement of the Authority's external auditor, Holman Frenia Allison P.C.